Augmented Reality Campus Tour Mobile Design

 Anchor instability caused inconsistent AR placement, and 3D assets did not appear during testing, which prevented us from collecting feedback on them.

-Sample Bias:
+Non-representative Sample

-Sample Bias:
+Non-representative Sample

 3 of the 4 participants were current students, and although I asked them to act as prospective students, their feedback reflected their existing familiarity with campus.